DYNAMAXD/ExplainabilityOnBrainTumorDataset/README.md

 <div align="center">
   <h3 align="center">Brain Tumor Detection & Explainable AI</h3>
   <p align="center">
-    A Deep Learning project focused on detecting brain tumors from MRI scans and providing visual explanations using state-of-the-art XAI techniques like Grad-CAM, Score-CAM, and more.
+    A Deep Learning project focused on detecting brain tumors from MRI scans and improving model transparency using Explainable AI (XAI) techniques like Grad-CAM, Score-CAM, and more.
     <br />
     <a href="https://explainability-on-brain-tumor-datas.vercel.app/"><strong>Explore the Website »</strong></a>
     <br />